The key philosophies behind Wakatipu High School’s timetable are...

 The New Zealand Academic Year

-- The New Zealand school year runs from January to December and consists of four terms.
+- The New Zealand school year runs from January to December and consists of four terms, or two semesters.

 - Students have a two-week holiday between each of the first three terms, followed by a six-week holiday at the end of the year.

-- Junior students (Years 9 and 10) select 12 classes per year - with six courses running in Semester one (Terms 1 and 2) and six in Semester two (Terms 3 and 4).
+- Junior students (Years 9 and 10) select 12 classes per year - six courses in Semester one (Terms 1 and 2) and six in Semester two (Terms 3 and 4).

 - Senior students (Years 11-13) select up to six classes per year - with each course running the whole year.

-- Time for each class totals seven and a half hours over a two-week period with three 60 minute and three 90 minute periods over that two week period.
+- Time for each class totals seven and a half hours over a two-week period with three 60-minute and three 90-minute periods over that two week period.
+See sample timetable.

 - Ako time is an opportunity for students to meet with their Kaiārahi (learning advisors) for academic guidance and support.
 Ako time also provides students with some time to work independently.